For many event managers, audience engagement is the number one goal.

 The last point sounds obvious but is so often missed.
 The truth is that the easier you make it for people to engage at your event whether it be with the information, service or product the better.”

-Corbin also offers a list of ways organizers can increase engagement levels at their events:
+Corbin also offers a list of ways organisers can increase engagement levels at their events:

 - “Hire speakers who are good at this.